dengste/org-caldav/README.md

 really really sure you have properly set org-icalendar-timezone, and that your calendar is configured to use the same one.

+#### Troubleshooting

+By default, org-caldav will put all kinds of debug output into the buffer \*org-caldav-debug\*.
+Look there if you're getting sync errors or if something plain doesn't work.
+If you're using an authinfo file and authentication doesn't work, set auth-info-debug to t and look in the \*Messages\* buffer.
+When you report a bug, please try to post the relevant portion of the \*org-caldav-debug\* buffer since it might be helpful to see what's going wrong.
+If Emacs throws an error, do

+    M-x toggle-debug-on-error

+and try to replicate the error to get a backtrace.

 #### Known Bugs

 * Recurring events created or changed on the calendar side cannot be